 What is 5G and how does it compare with 4G?
 What will the 5G future look like?
 Here's everything you need to know.

 What is 5G and why does it matter?

-It’s the next generation of mobile network technology.
-It follows on from 1G, 2G, 3 and 4.
+It’s the next generation of mobile network technology, following on from 1G, 2G, 3 and 4.

 But it’s not just another G. True 5G offers the speed and quality that makes real change possible for gaming, entertainment, business, shopping, and travel.

 Okay, you’ve heard all this before.
-How 5G is going to change your life.
+‘5G is going to change your life.’
 And you’re thinking, how?
 How, in real terms, will 5G change anything?
 And we get it.
 It’s hard to get that life-transforming feeling this early on.
 Especially when it’s explained as just ‘faster’ and ‘more reliable’.
 So, let’s track out a bit and feel it for real.

 4G vs 5G

 4G is probably the best known and loved generation of mobile network until now.
 It brought more coverage, speed, and capacity than before.
 And it’s our most widespread network covering 99.8% of the UK outdoor population.
 Where 3G brought online to mobiles, 4G made data a proper thing and with it came streaming, apps, emojis and more.
 In this way, 4G really frames how we think of data, and how we use it.

 So, yes, 4G’s download speeds are great compared with 3G.
-And on 5G you’ll be able to download game updates and high-res movies on your mobile in seconds.
+And with 5G you’ll be able to download game updates and high-res movies on your mobile in seconds.
 Not minutes or hours like before – that’s winning.
 And that thing called lag.
 There’ll be way less of it with 5G, which means when you click or swipe, it’ll respond almost instantly.
 Brilliant.

 But if we think of 5G as just a faster version of 4G, we’re kind of missing the point.
 To see the true 5G future you need to get creative and think big.
 That’s where our 5G comes in.
 We’re building the UK’s fastest 5G network to leap into that brave new world.
-To make what we can only imagine, happen.
+To make what we can only imagine actually happen.

 5G on Three